This page contains legal information about the use of the Bishop Auckland Food Festival website.

 Privacy and data protection

-Information which you send to Durham County Council through this website, either by email or through electronic forms, will be treated as follows:
+Personal information that you send to the Bishop Auckland Food Festival through this website, or through any other means will be treated as follows:

 Paying for goods and services